Designing a Labor Intelligence System

 Building the systemLabor totals componentsScheduling grid documentation

-We built the grid atomically from the ground up to incorporate budgeting seamlessly, then worked with engineering to ship it to the global library removing every bottleneck between us and QA.
+We rebuilt the grid atomically from the ground up for budgeting, then helped engineering ship it to the global library for QA.

 Building Together